Norman Giller

 Norman Giller (born 18 April 1940, Stepney, East End, London) is an English author, a sports historian and television scriptwriter, who in October 2015 had his 100th book published.
 His 101st book, July 30, 1966 Football's Longest Day, was published in 2016 to coincide with the 50th anniversary of England's World Cup final victory at Wembley.

-With 121 books to his name, Norman Giller is a prolific author who began as a Fleet Street journalist.
+With 121 books to his name, Giller is a prolific author who began as a Fleet Street journalist.
 He was chief football reporter with the Daily Express in London (1966–74, succeeding Clive Toye), and has been a freelance writer since leaving Fleet Street in 1974.
 He spent 14 years as a member of the This Is Your Life scriptwriting team, and devised several television series including Who's the Greatest?
-(ITV, 1980s), The Games of 48 and Over the Moon, Brian, with Brian Moore and Brian Clough (ITV 1990s), Petrolheads (BBC2 2006); he co-produced 63 editions of Stand and Deliver (Sky TV, 1990s), and was scriptwriter and co-producer with Top Gear director Brian Klein of more than 50 sports-based videos/DVDs, featuring celebrities such as Alan Hansen, Ray Winstone, John Motson, Dickie Bird, Frank Bruno, Frankie Dettori, Lawrence Dallaglio, Harry Carpenter, and Jimmy Greaves.
+(ITV, 1980s), The Games of 48 and Over the Moon, Brian, with Brian Moore and Brian Clough (ITV 1990s), Petrolheads (BBC2 2006); he co-produced 63 editions of Stand and Deliver (Sky TV, 1990s), and was scriptwriter and co-producer with Top Gear director Brian Klein of more than 50 sports-based videos/DVDs.

-Giller's output has also included crosswords and puzzle games with The Times, Daily and Sunday Express, The Sun, The Sunday Telegraph and London Evening News.
-He has compiled the annual Times Sports Jumbo Crossword for 38 consecutive years, setting more than 6,000 clues.

-His 100th book, published in October 2015, is an autobiography called Headlines Deadlines All My Life, introduced by comedy actor Ricky Tomlinson, Giller tells his life story from his early days in bomb-blitzed East London to becoming one of Fleet Street's best known sports writers and a prolific television scriptwriter and DVD and TV programme creator.
-In his near-65 year writing career, Giller has had more than 30 million words published in books, newspapers and magazines.
+His 100th book, published in October 2015, is an autobiography called Headlines Deadlines All My Life.

 His 93rd book, Sir Henry Cooper A Hero for All Time, was published in June 2012, and before that he self-published Tottenham, The Glory-Glory Game, which he wrote with members of the Spurs Writers' Club, which he formed in 2011.

 Book No 94 followed in December 2012.
-It is called Bobby Moore The Master, and tells the story of the former England football captain's life on and off the pitch.
-All profits for the book go to the Bobby Moore Cancer Fund and it was published to coincide with the 20th anniversary of Moore's death from bowel cancer in February 2013.
-No 95 was Keys to Paradise, an adult novel in harness with first-time American novelist, Jeni Robbins.
+It is called Bobby Moore The Master, and tells the story of the former England football captain's life on and off the pitch.No 95 was Keys to Paradise, an adult novel in harness with first-time American novelist, Jeni Robbins.